zaphosting/docs/en/exiled_plugins.md

 Once you selected the release section it will provide a **.dll** resource, once clicking on this a download will begin.
 ![image](https://user-images.githubusercontent.com/17176877/219129751-2303885c-f09f-4513-ad92-699d6bc49546.png)

+And that's it you can now follow the Installation part of this document to learn how to install the **.dll** onto your server.

 ### Installation